baties/BSCLottery/README.md

 # BSC Lottery

-This Repository Contains the Source Code of a Lottery Program which is Programmed by Solidity and Deployed on Binance Smart Chain .
+This Repository Contains the Source Code of a Lottery Program which is Programmed by Solidity and Deployed on Rinkeby and Binance Smart Chain Testnet.

 ## Getting Started